Extortion or Rightful Civil Lawsuit?

 The Difference Between Extortion and a Civil Lawsuit for Transmitting HIV AIDS

 Charlie Sheen announced one of the reasons he revealed he was HIV positive was to put a stop to extortion.
 He went on to reveal that a few people had extorted millions from him, and that they were the worst sort of betrayers.
-Let’s get one thing clear: holding a person financially responsible for transmitting an STD to you without warning you in advance of intimate or sexual contact is against the law, and holding them financially liable and accountable is legal, moral and ethical.
+Let’s get one thing clear: holding a person financially responsible for transmitting an STD to you without warning you in advance of intimate or sexual contact is a civil code violation, and holding them financially liable and accountable is legal, moral and ethical.

 A civil lawsuit is not extortion.
 We are not pursuing money to keep quiet.
 The fact is your partner knowingly exposed you to an STD, without warning you of the risk.
 In some cases, such as transmitting HIV AIDS and Hepatitis C, the diseases can cause serious health issues and even threaten your life.
 The treatments for these diseases are quite expensive, and the effects on your work and social life will be profound.

 The presence of any STD will require significant medical costs now and in the future, as well as emotional counseling and the weight of having to work through the stigma and fear associated with an STD and the impact it will have upon your life.
 You may have periods where the disease affects your ability to work and earn a living.
 A civil lawsuit places a financial value on these issues known as “damages”, and holds the person who transmitted the disease accountable for the damages they’ve caused in your life.